swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ## Proposed solution

-Introduce the notion of a "adoption" mode for individual experimental and upcoming features.
+Introduce the notion of an "adoption" mode for individual experimental and upcoming features.
 The core idea behind adoption mode is a declaration of intent that can be leveraged to build holistic supportive adoption experiences for developers.